neuromorphs/tonic/docs/contribute.rst

 * Where is the dataset hosted?
 * What format is it in?

-To download a dataset, Tonic makes use of pytorch vision's tools that can be found `here <https://github.com/pytorch/vision/blob/master/torchvision/datasets/utils.py>`_.
+To download a dataset, Tonic makes use of a copy of pytorch vision's tools that can be found `here <https://github.com/neuromorphs/tonic/blob/develop/tonic/datasets/download_utils.py>`_.
 Cloud providers such as Dropbox, Google Drive, OneDrive etc. are usually not straightforward to automatically download from, so if the dataset owner provides multiple mirrors, prefer a simple REST-like webpage such as https://www.neuromorphic-vision.com/public/downloads/.